cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

     4. When the Lab has been launched, forward the instructions in the left panel to show the 2nd page, **Quick Links and Common Commands**.
 Here you can see the command line commands to log into your IBM cloud account and also the OpenShift cluster.

         1. Log into the IBM cloud using the command prompt on the left side of the lab browser screen.
 Use the `ibmcloud login` command.
 Enter your email then password when prompted then select account **DTECLOUD**.
 Press enter to skip selecting a region and choose 'N' if prompted to update the ibmcloud utility.
         2. Log into the OpenShift cluster using the `oc login` command shown in the left pane.
-You can double click the command in the right side panel to copy it accross to the left hand panel in the UI.
+You can double click the command in the right side panel to copy it across to the left hand panel in the UI.
 Press enter to run it.

     5. Install the Cloud-Native Toolkit Command Line Interface (CLI).
 Copy and paste the code blocks below into the right panel of the Labs UI to install Node.js and then the toolkit CLI: